 Elvina Aboriginal Site engravings

-Over fifty figures are scattered over the broad expanse of rock, which were documented by McCarthy in six groups or series.
+Over fifty figures are scattered over the broad expanse of rock, most of which were documented by McCarthy in six groups or series.

 Elvina Site